pete-lawson/computational-chasm-workshop/README.md

 much higher than other services, although Colaboratory generally provides 13GB of RAM, approximately 100 GB of disk space, a single-core dual-thread processor, and a Tesla K80 GPU.

 #### Availability
-CoCalc sessions shutdown after 30 minutes of activity, but if in active use can be run for 24 hours.
+Google Colaboratory sessions shutdown after 60 minutes of activity, but if in active use can be run for 12 hours.

 <a name="resources"/>